KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 * for plasmoids that offer a C++ plugin as an `Applet` subclass, the C++ part doesn't change.
 The QML part drops its `nativeInterface` intermediary property, so change properties like `Plasmoid.nativeInterface.myProperty` to `Plasmoid.myProperty`
 * Un-version your QML module imports.
 This is unnecessary in Qt6 and can cause bugs.

+#### Adjusting metadata of plasmoid
+In Plasma 6, all plasmoids must use json metadata.
+Next to the conversion using the `desktoptojson` command line utility, there were some minor changes to the plasmoid values.

+In Plasma 6, it is no longer possible to specify a custom mainscript.
+Instead, `ui/main.qml` is used as the entry point.
+The `X-Plasma-MainScript` entry may be omitted from the metadata in both Plasma 5 and 6.
+`X-Plasma-API` may also be removed in KF6, but is needed in KF5.

 ### Example porting of a minimal plasmoid

 #### Qt5